 My name is Justin Glass.
-I'm 27 years old and I'm originally from Tucson Arizona.
+I'm 29 years old and I'm originally from Tucson Arizona.
 After graduating from Flowing Wells High School in 2010, I served for 6 years in the US Air Force as a Crew Chief on F-16 Fighter Jets.
 I currently live in Mooresville North Carolina and I work for Team Penske as a Carbon Fiber Fabricator.
 Cars owned and prepared by Team Penske have produced more than 590 major race wins, over 650 pole positions and 40 Championships across open-wheel, stock car and sports car racing competition.

 My racing history began like anyone else.
 Local sort track!
 Most Saturday nights I was at Tucson Raceway Park which definitely shaped my path at an early age.
 Growing up, I was involved on countless local race teams from Super Comp Dragsters, Alcohol Flatbottom Drag Boats, Street Stocks, Hornets, Karts, Micros and found my niche in Sprint Cars.
 After finding sprint cars were RIGHT up my alley, I combined both passions of racing and modeling and created SWS Chassis.